-If a couple divorced and did not remarry, then reconciliation should be sought if both individuals are willing to do so, and are Christians.
-Otherwise, they may remain single.
+If a couple divorced unbiblically and neither remarried, then reconciliation should be sought if both individuals are willing to do so, and both are Christians.
+Otherwise, they should remain single.

 Conclusion: Adultery Is a Serious Sin, and Christians Should Be On Guard

-In today’s society, we are bombed with sexually suggestive commercials, magazine pictures, billboards, music, and more.
-Satan has cleverly worked to make lust and sins of the flesh very accessible.
+In today’s society, we are bombarded with sexually suggestive commercials, magazine pictures, billboards, music, and more.
+Satan has cleverly labored to make lust and sins of the flesh very accessible.

 Nevertheless, adultery goes against God’s plan for the family.
 God’s plan is for one Christian man and one Christian woman to join together in a holy union, and produce and raise Godly offspring.